 Analyzing Queries Using Query Profile¶

-Query Profile, available through the classic web interface, provides execution details for a query.
+Query Profile, available through the Classic Console, provides execution details for a query.
 For the selected query, it provides a graphical representation of the main components of the processing plan for the query, with statistics for each component, along with details and statistics for the overall query.

 When to Use Query Profile¶